Inflectra/rapise-documentation/docs/Guide/spiratest_integration.md

 ### Configuring RapiseLauncher

 RapiseLauncher installs along with the main Rapise application.
+You may launch it from Rapise using [main menu](./menu_and_toolbars.md#tools) `Tools > Rapise Launcher`.

-It can be found in the `Start > Programs > Inflectra` program folder:
+It can also be found in the `Start > Programs > Inflectra` program folder:

 ![rapise launcher icon](./img/using_rapise_with_spiratest_guide46.png)